-- (a) make an accurate and operationally acceptable weather analysis from a series of daily weather maps and weather reports and of weather conditions prevailing in the general neighbourhood of a specific air route and to forecast weather trends pertinent to air transportation with particular reference to designated terminals; - (b) determine the optimum flight path for a given segment, and create accurate manual and/or computer generated flight plans; and - (c) provide operating supervision and all other assistance to a flight in actual or simulated adverse weather conditions, as appropriate to the duties of the holder of a flight operations officer licence.
+- (a) make an accurate and operationally acceptable weather analysis from a series of daily weather maps and weather reports; provide an operationally valid briefing on weather conditions prevailing in the general neighbourhood of a specific air route; forecast weather trends pertinent to air transportation with particular reference to destinations and alternates; - (b) determine the optimum flight path for a given segment, and create accurate manual and/or computer generated flight plans; and - (c) provide operating supervision and all other assistance to a flight in actual or simulated adverse weather conditions, as appropriate to the duties of the holder of a flight operations officer licence.

-- 8. The Civil Aviation Authority requires an applicant for the grant or renewal of an aeronautical station operator licence to meet the following requirements in respect of age, knowledge, experience and skill: - (1) Age a) air traffic services provided within Macao;
+- 8. The Civil Aviation Authority requires an applicant for the grant or renewal of an aeronautical station operator licence to meet the following requirements in respect of age, knowledge, experience and skill: - (1) Age